Rupesh282/MilestoneIndustries/HowTo.md

 - also before checking in you local machine , change path in `base` tag present in header in show.php to your assets folder containing css (relative to root dir)

+- give permission to assets/img/hero/ folder using `sudo chown -R www-data <folder_path>` for managing banners from admin panel

+- for checking email fucntionality :
+    1 )  add sender email and password in  loginfo.php
+    2 ) allow **less secure login** for your email account from account settings